 Director of Music

-Ed Sutton received his first organ training under Kenneth Ryder as Diocesan Organ Scholar at St Peter Mancroft, Norwich.
+Ed received his first organ training under Kenneth Ryder as Diocesan Organ Scholar at St Peter Mancroft, Norwich.
 He was simultaneously major music scholar at the King’s School, Ely.
 He read music at the University of Edinburgh and continued his studies at the University of Exeter, where he was Ouseley Senior Organ Scholar, researching the choral music of Giovanni Paolo Cima.

 Since then Ed has held various organist and choir director positions.
 He currently directs the Harsnett Choir and the Gibbons Ensemble, the choirs of St James Abinger Common and Christ Church Coldharbour, and the Surrey Serenaders.